ktaylor63/southeast/site/content/articles/partners-in-chaos.md

 The Jeep stopped at a Walmart parking lot.
 It was, at that time, one of the few places outside San Juan where cell service was easily available.
 Before making his daily call to the Service’s morning update in Atlanta, Wallace paused to give Maria its due.

 {{< figure class="photo-center" src="/images/pages/jon-wallace-supplies-puerto-rico.jpg" alt="A man looking over a table full of food and supplies." caption="Jon Wallace, who oversaw emergency response operations for the Service, surveys supplies before they are given to those who need it.
-Photo by Bruce Butler, USFWS." >}}
+Photo by USFWS." >}}

 It was a bad storm, said Wallace, who also responded to [Hurricane Katrina](https://www.fws.gov/hurricane/katrina), the 2005 tempest that crippled New Orleans.
 Maria was like Katrina – with one exception: The 2017 storm hit an island.
 Every logistical consideration – bringing repair crews to right fallen power poles, clearing roadways, delivering food – became a challenge.